bldamalla/CytCKinetics.jl/README.md

 Using script files used for actual data analysis as examples for package has been discontinued.
 This may increase the size of commits a lot.
-Instead, a **separate** repository containing both notebooks and actual data used for analysis will be made far into the future.
+Instead, a **separate** repository containing both notebooks and actual data used for analysis will be made not far into the future.
 As the repo will have data I have obtained from experiments, it will use a different license from the one this repo uses.

 Included with the notebooks is the documentation on how to use the package.
 Docstrings are already